 Apennines – mountains through the Mediterranean

-These spectacular mountains arise from the very heart of Italy, with their highest summits reaching 3000 meters, or 9800 feet.
+The Apennines are spectacular mountains that arise from the very heart of Italy, with their highest summits reaching 3000 meters, or 9800 feet.
 Nature, history, and thousands of years of culture combine here to create a uniquely magical landscape.
 This mountain chain is one of the most important biodiversity hotspots in the entire Europe.

 Gentle peaks alternate with steep cliffs, interspersed with deep gorges, plateaus, and scree fields.
 The diversity of exposures and slopes here creates the conditions for an astonishing variety of habitats, from lakes and alpine grasslands to forests many of which are centuries-old and probably among the oldest in Europe .
 The landscape shows the signs of the millenary human presence: medieval villages, sanctuaries, hermitages, ancient fortresses and mule tracks are scattered in the mountains.

 The traditional activities have produced a remarkable increase of biodiversity, through the creation of secondary habitats, to which numerous rare species of flora and fauna are linked.